Sediment in Water

 Generally speaking, there are likely no real health concerns related to drinking water that contains sand or sediment (other than grit between your teeth).
 Most people don't like drinking gritty water, however, and it can cause problems in faucets, showers, and appliances where the sediment collects and causes blockages.

 The best way to deal with sedimentation in water treatment is to use a physical water filter.
 These filters are measured in microns, which tells you what size particles the filter can trap.
 You can find filters with micron ratings as large as 50 microns (about the size of the average human hair) down to 0.35 microns and smaller.
-US Water Systems offers a range of sediment filters for your home, as well as a wide range of replacement filters for sediment water treatment, including pleated, spun polypropylene, and string wound sediment filters.
+US Water Systems offers a range of sediment filters for your home, as well as a wide range of replacement filters for sediment water treatment, including pleated and spun polypropylene.

 When buying a sediment water treatment filter, you often need to choose a filter with a small enough micron range to trap a majority of particles, but not so small that you have to change the filter with too much frequency.
 If you have large particles in your water, for example, you'd want to start with a 50 or 20 micron filter, which would take care of those larger particles.
 If you put in a 5 micron filter alone, it would likely clog up very quickly.
 The truth, however, is that removing sand, silt, sediment, or turbidity is an inexact science – you simply have to try different micron sizes and types of filters in order to remove all of these contaminant efficiently.
 Call the Certified Water Specialists at US Water Systems to get started with your sediment water treatment.